 DDR5 is the fifth and latest iteration of DDR memory that will succeed DDR4 in the mainstream market, offering greater bandwidth, increased capacity, and improved power efficiency.

 Technology has been advancing rapidly over the past decade, that much need not be said.
-This is particularly evident in 2021, especially when it comes to gaming, as we rush forward into the 4K era.
+This is particularly evident in 2023, especially when it comes to gaming, as we rush forward head-first into the 4K era.

 Now, another big change that’s coming up has to do with RAM.
 Namely, DDR5 will be replacing DDR4 as the mainstream RAM solution in PCs.
 So, what is DDR5 and how does it differ from its predecessor?